 with Christina Tondevold

 Fluency does involve being fast and accurate but the often missing part of fluency is flexibility.
 Flexibility is the most important aspect in developing true math fluency.
-In this first video of the series, you will learn the three parts of fluency and I give you 10 alternatives things to do instead of the common ways we typically try to build fluency.
+Whether you are teaching virtually or you have a classroom full of kids, a common concern is how to help children learn their math facts.
+In this second video of the series, you will get ideas on how to help kids be able to recall their facts.

 Imagine how it will feel when your students can approach a math problem without getting frustrated.
 The way they think about math and numbers is a way that will help them solve any problem, even as they progress into different grade levels.
 Not only will they have a solid base of mathematical knowledge, but you did it without using worksheets and timed tests.